danferth/todo/README.md

 - [ ] text for sales to look over

 ## The big random list
+- [ ] documentation needs to be redone. *ie. json keys, shortcoeds...*
+- [ ] New font needs to be looked into
+- [ ] module by module style review (parts list and tech notes hover and click on mobile, form boxes, twitter...all of them) *look at desktop => tablet => mobile*
+- [ ] page by page look at style *look at desktop => tablet => mobile*
+- [ ] shortcode page layout style review from desktop down to mobile
+- [ ] forms need second look at validation *also* **what gives on the other forms need answers**
+- [ ] nail down forms text, responce, output and email receiving issues
+- [ ] double check all product images and downloads. *(download the folders from c9 output on screen file names from json and match up in file explorer with details view)*
+- [ ] off canvas menu text needs to be white
+- [ ] God i know there's more....
 - [ ] the related products needs an overhaul. it's a bit big when only two are present.
 Also the styling when on smaller screens is horrible
-- [ ] product listings need a hover click reveal of more info just basic specs and an image
 - [ ] Product parts linsings have a checkbox for common items like 'sterile, accessories available...'
 - [ ] glassware organization needed
 - [ ] glassware needs search
 - [ ] each product needs the basic questions answered up front. *i.e. fill volumnes, comes in multiple sizes... and not in the form of bullets maybe a module of some sort so people konw to look in a sertain place.
 - [ ] use [plax](https://github.com/danferth/plax) to add another layer to roadmap tiles
 - [ ] change over to gulp - will have to work off of gulp starter
+- [x] product listings need a hover click reveal of more info just basic specs and an image
 - [x] well plate overlay needs to be redone
 - [x] Add plate covers to plate search *(get interaction between the two)*
 - [x] need way to clear well shape select